olehauge/training-with-ghidra/Hackadayu/session-three/structs/README.md

 char pointers ```char*``` with a length of 8 bytes each, and starting at an offset of 8, 16, 24.

 ## Get the right passcode
+We understand what the comapres are checking for, but what are the functions doing?